 Pros: Easy to use, not labor intensive, MUCH less expensive than reupholstery, overspray came off very easily on the boat fiberglass.

-Cons: more expensive than regular spray paint, much thinner than what you might except so be prepared, it may require more coats than you were expecting, and therefore quite a bit more time.
+Cons: more expensive than regular spray paint, much thinner than what you might except so be prepared, it may require more coats than you were expecting, and therefore a bit more time.

 Just FYI- I do still have a half a can or so left of the color.
 I have nearly a whole can of the Primer product.
-I would absolutely use this again and recommend it.
+I would absolutely use this vinyl spray paint again and recommend it.
 If you have the ability to actually remove the pieces you’re working on to lay them flat, DO IT.
 It’ll save you some trouble.